Battle of the Imjin River: The first night

 The battle opened on the night of 22 April 1951.
 A PVA patrol on the north bank of the river moved around the Belgians on Hill 194 and continued to advance east towards the two bridges on which the Belgians depended.
-Elements of the 29th Brigade's reserve, the 1st RUR, were deployed forward at about 22:00 to secure the crossing but were soon engaged by PVA forces trying to cross the river.
-The Royal Ulster Rifles were unable to secure the bridges.
-This development meant that the Belgian battalion on the north bank of the river was in danger of being isolated from the rest of the 29th Brigade.
+Elements of the 29th Brigade's reserve, the Rifles, were deployed forward at about 22:00 to secure the crossing but were soon engaged by PVA forces trying to cross the river.
+The Rifles were unable to secure the bridges.
+This development meant that the Belgian battalion was in danger of being isolated from the rest of the 29th Brigade.

 PVA forces following the initial patrol either attacked the Belgian positions on Hill 194 or continued their advance towards the bridges.
-Those who were able to cross the Imjin attacked the Fusiliers' right rear company, Z Company, on Hill 257, a position close to the river and almost directly south of the crossings.
+Those who were able to cross the Imjin attacked the Fusiliers' right rear company, Z Company, on Hill 257, a position close to the river and almost directly east of the crossings.
 Further downstream, PVA forces managed to ford the Imjin and attacked the Fusiliers' left forward company, X Company, on Hill 152.
 The retreat of X Company from Hill 152 had serious consequences for Y Company, which occupied the right forward position of what can be described as a squarish fusilier position marked out by four widely spaced company perimeters at the corners.
 Although Y Company was not attacked directly, PVA forces threatened its flanks by forcing Z and X Companies from their positions.
 After unsuccessful British attempts to regain those lost positions on Hill 257 and 194, Y Company's position was abandoned, the retreat being covered by C Squadron, 8th Hussars.

 On the left of the brigade's line, a patrol of 17 men from the Glosters' C Company lying in wait on the river bank repulsed three attempts by a battalion of the 559th Regiment, 187th Division to cross the river, eventually retiring without loss when their ammunition ran low and assaulting troops finally gained the opposite bank.
-During the night the Glosters' A and D Companies were attacked, and by 07:30 A Company, outnumbered six to one, had been forced from its position on Castle Hill.
+During the night the Glosters' A and D Companies were attacked, and by 07:30 A Company, outnumbered six to one, had been forced from its position on Hill 148 (Castle Hill/Chilsongjeong).
 An attempt to retake it failed, during which Lieutenant Philip Curtis single-handedly destroyed a PVA machine-gun position with a grenade but was himself killed by a burst of machine-gun fire in the process.
 He was posthumously awarded the Victoria Cross.